 Ray Call, a lay member of the Commission, retired December 31, 1995, as Executive Editor and editorial writer for The Emporia Gazette, where he was employed for more than forty years.
 He attended Coffeyville Junior College and Emporia State University and taught elementary school for three years before embarking on a career in journalism.
 Call is an Episcopalian and has served as Vestryman and Senior Warden.
-Call became a member of the Commission in October 1993.
+Mr. Call was appointed to the Commission in September 1993 and served until his resignation in March 2004.

 The Honorable Kathryn Carter, a district magistrate judge from Concordia, Kansas, received her B.A. from the University of Kansas in 1973 and her Juris Doctorate in 1986.
 She was a solo law practitioner in the Jamestown-Concordia area in 1986-87 before she became a district magistrate judge in 1987.
 Judge Carter is noted for her work assisting children and was a founding member of Cloud County Planning Council, a multi-agency coalition formed to address needs of at-risk children.
 Judge Carter was appointed to the District Magistrate Judges' Certification and Education Committee by the Kansas Supreme Court in 1994.
 She was recipient of the Kansas CASA Association's Award of Excellence in 1999.
-She serves on the Judicial Council Child in Need of Care Advisory Committee.
-Judge Carter became a member of the Commission in January 1993.
+She served on the Judicial Council Child in Need of Care Advisory Committee.
+Judge Carter was appointed to the Commission in January 1993 and served until her resignation in November 2004.